cdl-geneseo/geneseo-dictionary/O/Ontario.md

 # Ontario

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Ontario

 Created by  Unknown User (gmm6), last modified on Sep 30, 2010

 (n.)
 An abbreviation that is used to refer to the Ontario Residence Hall.  &quot;I'm living in a suite in Ontario this year.&quot;  Martinelli, N-R, 2010.